 CID 304 –RID is set according to the values of the RXVECTOR parameters of the received frame and its value id updated every time a new frame is received.

-CID 305 -– The STA resets its RID if it is the intended receiver of the frame.
+CID 305 – The STA resets its RID if it is the intended receiver of the frame.

 CID 324 – Proposed resolution is to perform deferral exclusively based on RID.
 EIFS is set to DIFS for S1G (always smaller than or equal to RID+DIFS).
 Note that S1G also uses NDP Frame for which conditions such as FCS fails, or PHY-RXEND.
 Indication primitive in error which calls for EIFS do not exist.